-You will have the opportunity to express a preference for the type of project you would like to work on, but you may not get your preferred choice, depending on demand, but we’ll definitely offer you a great project giving you the opportunity to inspire, connect and grow!
+You can express a preference for the type of project you would like to work on.
+You may not get your preferred choice, depending on demand, but we’ll definitely offer you a great project giving you the opportunity to inspire, connect and grow!

-You will receive training to help you deliver your project throughout the year and give you the chance to put what you have learned directly into practice in the work you do.
+You’ll receive training to help you deliver your project and develop your intercultural skills and you’ll have the chance to put what you have learned directly into practice while you’re on the programme..

-Our training sessions will cover project management, teamwork and effective communication skills.
+Our training sessions will cover project management, teamwork, cultural awareness, event management and effective communication skills.
 There’ll also be socials that you can join after our sessions to connect with other ambassadors in an informal way.
 Please find a breakdown of our training sessions and social below.

 Networks and connections